Separating source-intrinsic and Lorentz invariance violation induced delays in the very high energy emission of blazar flares: Conclusion and perspectives

-Euclidean distance and HID approaches may be more or less accurate and conclusive to discriminate between the origins of the delays, depending on the observed events and on the instrumental performance of the present or future detectors in term of sensitivity, spectral and temporal resolution.
-Anyway they both emphasise the decisive importance of simultaneous X-ray and VHE gamma-ray monitoring of variable blazars and of efficient global multi-wavelength alarm networks to catch both rise and decay phases of strong flares.
-Only under this condition we will succeed in disentangling possible LIV time delays from intrinsic ones with individual sources.
+Euclidean distance and HID approaches may be more or less accurate and conclusive to discriminate between the origins of the delays, depending on the observed events and on the instrumental performance of the present or future detectors in terms of sensitivity, and spectral and temporal resolution.
+They both emphasise the decisive importance of simultaneous X-ray and VHE gamma-ray monitoring of variable blazars and of efficient global multi-wavelength alarm networks to catch both rise and decay phases of strong flares.
+Only under this condition will we succeed in disentangling possible LIV time delays from intrinsic ones with individual sources.

 The two techniques proposed here are closely related but complementary and can be adapted depending on the characteristics of available datasets.
 In particular, a high activity episode sometimes shows multiple flux peaks, such as in the case of the flare of blazar \object{PKS 2155-304} in 2006 \citep{Aharonian2007}.
-In these conditions, it is reasonable to assume the multiple peaks will have similar intrinsic properties.
+Under these conditions, it is reasonable to assume that the multiple peaks will have similar intrinsic properties.
 The $d_E$ technique is based on the analysis of X-ray and gamma-ray light curves in several spectral bands.
-It should be possible to apply it both to a single peak or to multiple peaks, as long as it is possible to measure the lag as a function of energy in the X-ray and VHE domains, with a high enough accuracy.
+It should be possible to apply it to a single peak or to multiple peaks, as long as it is possible to measure the lag as a function of energy in the X-ray and VHE domains with a high enough accuracy.
 On the other hand, the HID method directly reflects the evolution of the SEDs and relies on the accurate measurement of the flux and spectral index variation in time.
-This accuracy will probably be achieved only by analysing individual peaks separately, provided photon statistics are high enough.
-As of now, a first feasibility study for the use of HIDs with CTA is currently ongoing \citep{Rosales2024b}.
+This accuracy will probably be achieved only by analysing individual peaks separately, provided the photon statistics are high enough.
+A first feasibility study for the use of HIDs with CTA is currently ongoing \citep{Rosales2024b}.